 Dreamhost’s monthly plan costs $4.95/mo for your first three months, then goes up to $7.99/mo.

-It’s also worth noting here that Dreamhost has a 97-day money-back guarantee, which is a lot more generous than most web hosts.
-(Bluehost has a 30-day money-back guarantee, which is fairly standard.)
+It’s also worth noting that Dreamhost has a 97-day money-back guarantee, much more generous than most web hosts.
+(Bluehost has a 30-day money-back guarantee, which is pretty standard.)

 Winner: Dreamhost

-The good news is that both Dreamhost and Bluehost are perfectly fine options to choose for your blog.
+The good news is that both Dreamhost and Bluehost are excellent options for your blog.

 However, if you’re just getting started, I recommend Bluehost.

-It’s a little bit more expensive, but they offer superb 24/7 customer support.
-If you’d otherwise need to pay for a WordPress expert to help set up your blog or fix your site, then Bluehost is definitely a bargain factoring in their level of hands-on technical assistance.
+It’s slightly more expensive, but they offer superb 24/7 customer support.
+If you’d otherwise need to pay for a WordPress expert to help set up your blog or fix your site, then Bluehost is a bargain factoring in their level of hands-on technical assistance.

 Ready to get started?